Creating an Integrated Talent Management Practice

 Defining a Talent Model upfront helps integrate all elements: Processes, tools and systems of Talent Management to achieve the desired outcome.
 (The Talent Strategy)

-Fourth Step: Talent Processes
+Third Step: Talent Processes

 For each process there are a series of definitions or key questions that must be addressed, being consistent with all the previous elements: The Business Growth and Desired culture, the Talent Philosophy and Strategy.